 Pressures for change

-With Ian Thompson, Police Scotland (retired) and Helene Gundhus, University of Oslo
+With Ian Thomson, Police Scotland (retired), Masood Fazal and Gunnar Lien Holsten, Norwegian Police, and Helene Gundhus, University of Oslo

 Working Group 3 Governing Police Stops in Europe